08Uzair/uzer-tech-chaze-assignment/README.md

 - **React.js**: JavaScript library for building user interfaces.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
+- **DummyJSON Products API**: Used for fetching product data to display on the product listing and details pages.

 # 📑 Project Features

 - **Responsive Design**: Fully responsive layout for desktop, tablet, and mobile.
+-
 - **Figma Design Implementation**: The design closely follows the provided Figma file, including typography, color schemes, and layout.
+-
 - **Animations and Interactions**: All buttons, forms, and interactions have been implemented as per the design.
+-
+-  **Product Listing Page**: Displays a list of products fetched from the DummyJSON API.
+-
+- **Product Details Page**: Displays detailed information about a selected product using the DummyJSON API.

 # ⚙️ Installation and Setup